 Dividing property during a divorce can be a challenging and frustrating issue.
 A spouse might claim a larger portion of the marital property than they are legally entitled to receive.
 Unfortunately, that places the other spouse in the position of fighting for their fair share of the marital assets.

-The experienced divorce lawyers of The Law Office of Jennifer J. McCaskill, LLC have extensive experience handling complex and contested property division cases.
+The experienced divorce lawyers of The Law Office of Jennifer J. McCaskill, LLC have extensive experience handling complex and contested property division cases, and other family law related cases like separation agreements, divorce mediation, equitable distribution in Monmouth County, grandparent’s rights, or gray divorce.
 Our experienced Monmouth County property division attorneys can fight to ensure you receive your fair share of assets.

 Contact our law office in Monmouth County, NJ, or give us a call at (732) 747-1882 to schedule a free consultation with one of our New Jersey family law attorneys.
 We are here to help you with every aspect of your divorce case.